AnshulPatil2911/Binary-Classification-of-globally-sclerotic-and-non-sclerotic-glomeruli-/README.md

 4. The metrics used are precision, recall and accuracy for both validation and training sets.

 •	Evaluation Script:
 The evaluation script contains code for both feature extraction and model prediction.
 I have used two separate custom dataset generators for the two tasks.
-Then using the imported saved weights of my model you can test the model.
+Then using the shared saved weights of my model you can test the model.

 How to use the evaluation script:
-1. I have added a ‘config.yaml’, in this file please change the path according to each file respectively, you need to provide the path to the public.csv, the two image folders and the model.pth file which is present in the repository.
+1. I have added a ‘config.yaml’, in this file please, I have added a relative path to it './data/...' change the path according to each file respectively, you need to provide the path to the public.csv, the two image folders and the model.pth file which is present in the repository.
 2. Based on the images that you provide, the code will generate a features.npy and a labels.npy file, which will be saved in the runtime.
 3. At the end of the execution, a ‘evaluation.csv’ file will be generated with the image name and the predicted value.